 - Research: Do a thorough analysis of your followers, your target audience and research recent campaigns in your industry to see which existing trends you can leverage.

-- Choose the right social media network: Different social networks exist for different purposes, so choose a network that are a best fit for your goals.
+- Choose the right social media network: Different social networks exist for different purposes, so choose a network that is the best fit for your goals.
 Understand where your target audience spends time.

 - Allocate your Budget and Resources: Allocate a budget for your social media campaign.
 Include if your campaign requires any paid social efforts or if you plan to rely on organic success.
 If you need additional resources such as a social media platform, CRM or any automation platform to implement your ideal vision, include the same in your desired scope.